MihretabMelak/MihretabMelak/README.md

 ## 🚀 About Me

-- 👨‍💻 I’m Mihretab, a junior full-stack developer who codes with curiosity and a big smile.
+- 👨‍💻 I’m Mihretab, a 23 Yr Old junior full-stack developer who codes with curiosity and a big smile.
-- 🦾 My toolkit? **Golang** for backend wizardry, **Svelte** for slick UIs, and a love for learning that knows no bounds.
+- 🦾 My toolkit?
+My Stone age Laptop, **Golang** for backend wizardry, **Svelte** for slick UIs, and a love for learning that knows no bounds.
 - 🌱 “Interested in everything” is my motto!
 If it’s new, shiny, or challenging, you’ll find me there.
 - 🤝 Collaboration is my jam—let’s build something cool together!